Structural Bioinformatics & Modelling

 The third module introduces protein-peptide docking using the HADDOCK web server.
 It also introduces the CPORT web server for interface prediction, based on evolutionary conservation and other biophysical properties.
 By the end of this tutorial, you should know how to setup a HADDOCK run and interpret its results in terms of biological insights.

 Each module has its separate set of web pages, but they all share the same conventions.
-Throughout the material, colored text will be used to refer to questions or instructions, Linux and/or Pymol commands, and attention prompts (to avoid distractions!).
+Throughout the material, colored text will be used to refer to questions or instructions, Unix and/or Pymol commands, and attention prompts (to avoid distractions!).
 Students following these tutorials should try their best and answer these questions, instead of blindly copy-pasting commands!

 This is an attention prompt: pay special attention to this!
 This is a question prompt: try answering it!
 This an instruction prompt: follow it properly!
 This is a Pymol prompt: commands are for Pymol only!
-This is a Linux prompt: insert the commands in the terminal!
+This is a Unix prompt: insert the commands in the terminal!

 For the homology modelling module we will be using SWISS-MODEL https://swissmodel.expasy.org online modelling tool to perform all stages of homology modelling: Template Search, Template selection, Model building and Model estimation.